WheeledDoors/index/README.md

 | Bert | None | 0.501 | 0.662 |
 | Average Word | None | 0.651 | 0.646 |

-We chose logistic regersion because it is one of the fastest models.
-Speed of the model was the highest priority It is also one of the most accurate. models.
+We choose Naive Bayes with Bag of Words preprocessing as it had the most successful testing error unde the 50,000 training point build and was in the faster group of models.